 It probably won’t surprise you to learn that between 1990 and 2008, ADM’s political action committees and executives gave more than $8 million to political campaigns, both Democrat and Republican.

-And that doesn’t count cash doled out through trade groups, which give companies such as ADM "substantial influence without leaving fingerprints,"
+And that doesn’t count cash doled out through trade groups, which give companies such as ADM "substantial influence without leaving fingerprints," according to a report issued by the Vermont Law School earlier this month.

 "Promising industries, like solar and wind, have fought for market share ... but the corn-based ethanol industry has raked in three-quarters of available tax benefits and two-thirds of the subsidies," stated the report.